Pension – a Great Benefit if You Will Never Work Again

-This pension comes from L&I. This is a pension you get because you have an L&I claim and a career ending job injury.
+This pension comes from L&I and not your employer.
+It is an Injury Pension.
+This is a pension you get because you have an L&I claim and a career ending job injury.
 Pensions are a little-known and little-talked about benefit.
 Few workers have heard of a pension in the L&I context.
 If you have a chance to get a pension you owe it to yourself to ask questions and see if you qualify.
 It could be the smartest thing you have ever done.

-The pension rules are straight forward and easy to understand.
-Just the same pensions are not easy to get.
+The pension rules are straightforward and easy to understand.
+However these pensions are not easy to get.
 Less than two percent of all L&I claims end up in pension.

-The road to a pension is like a long and winding journey.
-Along the way you will meet claims managers, vocational counselors, employers, and IME doctors who don’t want you to get a pension.
+The road to a pension is a long and winding journey.
+Along the way you will meet claims managers, vocational counselors, employers, and independent medical exam doctors who don’t want you to get a pension.
 They will try to derail your pension journey.
-Keep in mind that these L&I workers and their agents have ambushed many an injured worker before you.
+Keep in mind that L&I has ruined many a pension journey before you.
 This could be your first trip down the pension road.
 You will want to look ahead and see where you are going.
-Learn the pension rules and be prepared for the problems they have planned for you.
+Learn the pension rules and be prepared for the problems you will encounter.

 A pension is roughly the same as time loss for the rest of your life.
 To get a working estimate of the lifetime pension value, multiply your time loss check by 26, then multiply that by how many more years you have to live.
 To be more precise, add in an annual cost of living adjustment.
 That calculation equals a rough approximation of the value of a pension for you.
 If you will be penalized with a Social Security Offset, be sure to factor that into your analysis.
 Get help figuring this out if you need it.

-If you are not going to work again because of your job injury, talk to attorney Sharpe about a pension.
+If you are not going to work again because of your job injury, talk to attorney Sharpe.
+See if you qualify for a pension.

 Pension payment amounts are scheduled to increase each year, effective July 1.
 The Cost of Living Allowance is determined by the change in the states average wage from the previous calendar year.
 This often amounts to a nice yearly increase.

 Yes it can be done.
 The pension rules are the same for you with or without a lawyer.
 You need to fit your facts inside the pension rules.
 Easier said than done; but it can be done.
 The important part is that you are prepared and ready at each step.
 You can’t DIY on a trial and error basis.
-One critical mistake will end your pension journey.
+One critical mistake will ruin your chance for a pension.
 Get it right and you will be happy.

-Good lawyers cost money.
-A good lawyer might be the difference between winning and losing a pension.
-The good news is that a L&I lawyer who believes in your case will charge contingent legal fees.
-This means your lawyer will not charge an attorney fee unless he wins money for you.
+Good Pension lawyers cost money.
+A good lawyer is often the difference between winning and losing a pension.
+The good news is that an L&I lawyer who believes in your case will charge contingent legal fees.
+Contingent legal fees mean that your disability pension lawyer will not charge an attorney fee unless he/she wins money for you.

 Here is a good way to decide if you should hire an L&I attorney.
-A lawyer is best used as a guide who helps from start to finish.
+A lawyer is best used as a guide who gets you there, and who helps from start to finish.
 Could your L&I claim benefit from a guide?
 You don’t need a guide for a walk in the park .
 You need a guide to cross the Okepanoke Swamp.
 Which does your claim look like, a park or a swamp?

 If you are single with children on the date your pension is granted, you have the option to pass your pension on to your children.
 Most children can only receive this pension until they are 18, or 23 if in school full time.
 Totally disabled children can continue to receive a pension so long as they remain in a disabled status.

 The general rule is no, you cannot get both PPD and a pension for the same claim.
 However, if you are awarded a PPD settlement you can appeal that decision.
+How To Disagree With An L&I Decision.
 If you later win a pension, you can pay the settlement back and keep the much more valuable pension.
 There are some exceptions to the general rule per RCW.51.32.060(4).

 L&I pensions are for injured workers who can never work again.
 L&I pensioners are permanently totally disabled.
 Successfully completing vocational training is evidence you can work, so maybe no pension.
 Sincerely attempting job training and failing still allows for and actually encourages the award of a pension.

-If you return to work in the same or greater capacity as you were when injured, your pension status will change.
+You can try work to see if you can handle it if you want.
+You must coordinate this with your doctor and your claims manager.
+If you do return to work in the same or greater capacity as you were when injured, your pension status will change.
 As a first step L&I will suspend pension benefits while you try to work.
 If you are successful at your job attempt then you will likely forfeit your pension.
 At that time you may wish to apply for a PPD settlement.

+You are not allowed to work full time and collect pension benefits.
+That is dishonest.
 Keep in mind that while you are on a pension, L&I is looking at you.
 They look at your reported social security earnings history, your social media presence, and other community information.
-If they see something that looks like work activity then they follow up.
+If they see something that looks like work activity then they will follow up, sometimes with a private investigator.
 They also require you to certify each year your earnings and work activity.
 Be honest with L&I. You cannot collect pension benefits and work.
-If you do work and don’t tell L&I then they will charge you with fraud.
+If you do work and don’t tell L&I and they figure out you are working then they may charge you with fraud.

 The easy answer is “no,” and most L&I attorneys will tell you exactly that.
 However the law in this area is untested.
 You can do a little part time work and still keep your pension.
 How much and what work you can do, and how much you can earn is fact dependent on your case.
 Talk to L&I or to an L&I lawyer if you need guidance in this area.
-If you do part time work while on a pension, report it to L&I.
+If you do part time work while on a pension, the rule is that you are required to report it to L&I.